pablos123/environment/docs/bash-coding-standards.md

 main "$@"
 ```

-Why uniformly:
+The uniform shape buys three things:

 - Arguments enter the script in exactly one place.
-- Sourcing the file does not auto-execute it (useful for testing or refactoring helpers out into a lib).
+- Sourcing the file does not auto-execute it, which is useful for testing or for refactoring helpers out into a library.
 - Every script has the same shape, eliminating the "is this the kind that has a main?" cognitive load.

-Sourced libraries (`lib/helpers.bash`, `lib/aliases.bash`) have no `main` — their body *is* the init.
-The rule's purpose (don't auto-execute on source) is moot for files whose only job is to be sourced.
+Sourced libraries do not define `main` — their body *is* the init, and the rule's purpose (don't auto-execute on source) is moot for files whose only job is to be sourced.

 ---

-## 7. Exit and return
+## Exit and return

 Functions `return`.
 Only `main` and `die` ever call `exit`.

 - `die` is the explicit "abort the script" verb.
 It logs to stderr and exits non-zero.
 - A helper that fails should `return 1`, or rely on `set -e` to propagate the failure of a command substitution or pipeline.
-- `main` is the only place where deliberate `exit N` (with a chosen code) belongs.
+- `main` is the only place where a deliberate `exit N` (with a chosen code) belongs.

-A function that calls `exit` cannot be safely composed: it cannot be called from `if helper; then ...`, cannot be sourced for testing, cannot be reused. `return` keeps the function as a unit.
+A function that calls `exit` cannot be safely composed: it cannot be called from `if helper; then …`, cannot be sourced for testing, cannot be reused. `return` keeps the function as a unit.

 ---

-## 8. Bash builtins over externals
+## Bash builtins over externals

 Prefer Bash parameter expansion, here-strings, and arithmetic to forking external tools.